Note to the teacher: Before preparing this lesson, What is Repentance? - Returning to God please read our approach to planning a

 Before we talk about what is repentance in more detail, let’s read Hosea 14:1-9.

 Using these verses, let’s define what is repentance.
 Literally, the meaning of repent is to "change your mind."
 When a person changes their mind toward God they realize that God was right all along and their thoughts and ideas about him were wrong.
 In humility they place their faith in God and not themselves.
-With that foundational understanding let's examine the fruit, evidence, and result of repentance.
+With that practical understanding, let's examine the fruit, evidence, and blessings of grace and repentance.

 1. Repentance involves a permanent change of direction